Stereotactic Body Radiation Therapy

 From a patient’s perspective, treatment with SBRT looks very similar to traditional radiation therapy but with fewer treatments.
 There will be a few extra steps when performing the planning session, such as monitoring respirations for a lung cancer and doing a 4D-CT scan.
 Set-up and treatment will take longer with SBRT due to extra set-up steps, imaging and monitoring for quality assurance of radiation delivery.
 On SBRT treatment days, you will be positioned carefully and image guidance will be used to verify setup including daily CT scans.
 Treatments are usually every other day but the entire course of therapy is typically completed in 10 days.

-Dr. Wooten and his medical physicists are present for each treatment.
+Dr. Wooten and her medical physicists are present for each treatment.
 You will also see Dr. Wooten at least once a week.
 You will be awake during the procedure and will not notice effects during radiation.
 The treatment time is typically between 20 to 30 minutes with the majority of time devoted to ensuring proper set-up and positioning.
 The ‘beam on’ time, when radiation is delivered, is typically only a few minutes.
 You will not be radioactive following treatment and it is safe for you to be around others.
 After finishing treatment you may resume normal activities.

 Although rare, side effects during SBRT can occur; however you will be instructed on these before treatment.
 For example, a mild fatigue and a dry cough can occur with lung SBRT.
 Dr. Wooten will follow you closely during and after treatment for potential side effects.